A Joint Blog from The Viscardi Center and User1st

 Social distancing, quarantine, and state orders due to COVID-19 is forcing consumers and banks to drastically change banking and payment habits toward more online services.
 But for persons with disabilities, these online services can present more obstacles than conveniences.
 Closing the digital divide for persons with disabilities is now imperative to keep financial institutions’ digital doors open, compliance costs down, and all customers happy.

 Over the past decade or so, we’ve seen the expansion of online service offerings at banks and credit unions of all sizes.
 These services range from the ability to research loan rates, to opening new accounts and applying for loans, completing basic transactions, and accessing educational information and financial toolkits.
-All the more reason to ensure these digital services are accessible to all customers, including those with visual, hearing and motor skills impairments.
+All the more reason to ensure these digital services are accessible to all customers, including those with blindness, low vision, deafness, hearing loss and motor skills impairments.

 In fact, the Bureau of Internet Accessibility (BoIA) has been helping eliminate the accessibility digital divide for people with disabilities around the world for over a decade.
 It has published a variety of research on website accessibility within the banking industry.
 Based on findings from one of its testing platforms, BoIA published research in 2018 indicating the banking industry had made strides when it can to making online resources more accessible, but there was still room for improvement.
 According to BoIA’s benchmark, the average failure rate of the accessibility of online content within the banking industry was 58%.
 Content can include uncaptured videos, PDFs that cannot be read by screen reader software, inaccessible online forms and more.